 A queue of drivers lingering at the warehouses to load or unload causes delays and shortfalls in shipping companies’ supply chains.

 Qualified truckers can drop off and also pick up preloaded trailers with Powerloop.
 As a result, they can get back on course faster, boosting operations efficiency for the warehouse, the shipper, and the Trucker.

 With Uber Powerloop, the days of looking for the next load endlessly are over.

 Carriers are likely to locate backhauls as part of the Powerloop network more quickly.
 Therefore, Powerloop optimizes the use of drivers, helping both carriers and shippers.

 In regards to the fleet industry, the freight business is thriving, changing, and growing.
 According to the American Trucking Associations, in 2017.

-Income from the fleet industry accounted for almost 80% of the $900B generated by other forms of transportation,” but this is not losing momentum.
+Income from the fleet industry accounted for approximately 80% of the $910B generated by other forms of transportation,” but this is not losing momentum.